ozalpozqur/altogic-auth-solid/README.md

-# How to Authenticate Email and Password Using Solid & Altogic
+# Email & Password Based Authentication Using Solid.js & Altogic
 ## Introduction
 **Altogic** is a Backend as a Service (BaaS) platform and provides a variety of services in modern web and mobile development.
-Most of the modern applications using React or other libraries/frameworks require to know the identity of a user.
+Most of the modern applications using Solid or other libraries/frameworks require to know the identity of a user.
 And this necessity allows an app to securely save user data and session in the cloud and provide more personalized functionalities and views to users.

 Altogic has an Authentication service that integrates and implements well in JAMstack apps.
 It has a ready-to-use Javascript client library, and it supports many authentication providers such as email/password, phone number, magic link, and OAuth providers like Google, Facebook, Twitter, Github, etc.,